-The ADNA has been going since about the time of the 1996 Summer Olympic Games and has steadily gained strength as more residents have come to Downtown.
-ADNA has been very active and in Spring 2000 the organization became an officially recognized organization within the City of Atlanta neighborhood planning process.
+The Atlanta Downtown Neighborhood Association (ADNA) has been going since about the time of the 1996 Summer Olympic Games and has steadily gained strength as more residents have come to Downtown.
+ADNA has been very active and in Spring 2000 the organization became an officially recognized organization within the City of Atlanta neighborhood planning unit (NPU) process.
 In May 2002 ADNA sponsored the first ever Downtown Neighborhood Festival.

-- Dorthey Hurst: vice president of community affairs
+- Kip Dunlap: vice president of special events

 Most of ADNA’s operations are coordinated through the elected board members.

 In 2002, the Atlanta Downtown Neighborhood Association, Inc. began the process of becoming a 501c3 non-profit organization.
 As part of the application process, ADNA submitted formalized association bylaws which is uses for its daily operations as well as organizational operations such as elections.
 Bylaws were ratified and went into effect as of the Jan.
 14, 2003 meeting.